 LAST WORDS OF UNCLE DIRT

-When Taiwan launched a national lottery, many locals purchased idol statues of folk deities to help them pick winning numbers.
-Some gamblers who failed to win took their anger out on the idols by smashing their bodies and throwing them into rivers and fields.
+In the late 1980's, when Taiwan launched a national lottery, thousands of locals purchased idol statues of folk deities to help them pick winning numbers.
+Many gamblers who failed to win took their anger out on the idols by smashing their bodies and throwing them into rivers and fields.
 Hundreds of castaway gods were found by fishermen and hikers.
-Most were incinerated or housed in local temples, separate from the resident idols.
-In this musical audio play, an abandoned statue recounts his centuries of adventures in and through the Chinese diaspora.
+Few were rehomed.
+Most were incinerated or stored in local temples, separate from the resident idols.
+In this musical audio play, one of these abandoned statues recounts his centuries of adventures in and through the Chinese diaspora.

 Listen for free